gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/HICL.GCNSeqNo.NDC.md

 **DRUGS LOADED BY HICL

--Dupixent           -Rinvoq
--Adbry              -Siliq
--Enbrel             -Simponi
--Kineret            -Skyrizi
--Otezla             -Sotyktu
--Taltz              -Stelara
--Actemra            -Tremfya
--Cibinqo            -Humira
+Dupixent
+Rinvoq
+Adbry
+Siliq
+Enbrel
+Simponi
+Kineret
+Skyrizi
+Otezla
+Sotyktu
+Taltz
+Stelara
+Actemra
+Tremfya
+Cibinqo
+Humira
+Cimzia
--Cimzia             -Factor PAs
+Factor PAs
--Cosentyx           -Spravato
--Ilumya             -Mounjaro
+Cosentyx
+Spravato
+Ilumya
+Mounjaro
+Kevzara
+Growth hormones (for shortage)
+Olumiant
+Orencia
--Kevzara            -Growth hormones (for shortage) -Olumiant           -Brand Drugs with multiple dosages (Synthroid 100mcg 6 days a week, and 125 mcg one day) -Orencia            -Synagis 100 and 50 vials when using a dosage between 100 and 150 to use both vials to get dosage
+Brand Drugs with multiple dosages (Synthroid 100mcg 6 days a week, and 125 mcg one day) Synagis 100 and 50 vials when using a dosage between 100 and 150 to use both vials to get dosage

 **DRUGS LOADED BY NDC
+Divigel

--Divigel            -Infectious Disease Agents: Antibiotics - Inhaled -Epogen             -Elestrin
+Infectious Disease Agents: Antibiotics - Inhaled Epogen
--MItigare           -Estrogel
--Pennsaid           -Dexilant
--Butrans            -Intelence
--Vascepa            -Selzentry
--Tracleer           -Tobradex ST
--Qudexy             -Restasis Trays
--Trokendi XR        -Timoptic
--Viibryd            -Zioptan
--Daytrana           -Breo Ellipta
+Breo Ellipta
--Latuda             -Brovana
--Saphris            -Daliresp
--Xyrem              -Elidel
+Daliresp
+Brovana
+Elidel
+MItigare
+Pennsaid
+Butrans
+Vascepa
+Tracleer
+Qudexy
+Trokendi XR
+Zioptan
+Viibryd
+Daytrana
+Latuda
+Saphris
+Xyrem
+Semglee
+Elestrin
+Estrogel
+Dexilant
+Timoptic
+Intelence
+Restasis Trays
+Tobradex ST
+Selzentry
--Semglee            -Specific Testing supplies being requested (freestyle products vs one touch).
+Specific Testing supplies being requested (freestyle products vs one touch).

 **General Rule - If any drug has a brand vs generic, and requires a PA for step therapy or non-preferred or for any reason, then it must be entered at
                  NDC level with pharmacy processing DAW 9, or DAW 1 or specific NDC must be used has context menu.